If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 The Sanctuary is Really Big

 Thank you for visiting The Wild Animal Sanctuary.
 A written transcript of the audio tour can be found by scanning the QR codes on each of the audio boxes.
 The Wild Animal Sanctuary began rescuing animals in January 1980 and is the oldest and largest sanctuary in the world dedicated to rescuing captive-born large carnivores.
-Here at the main Keenesburg location, there are over 500 rescued animals and the sanctuary encompasses nearly 800 acres stretching 1 1/2 miles north to south, and here where you stand, it is 1 mile wide—east to west.
-If you look to the east, or to the left, along the horizon line there are a number of 15 to 20 acre Bear habitats.
-With its large-acreage habitats, the Sanctuary provides an unparalleled home for large carnivores, with about 200 Bears living here as well as about 150 Lions and Tigers and many other species of animals.
+Here at the main Keenesburg location, there are over 500 rescued animals, and the sanctuary encompasses over 1,200 acres stretching 2 miles north to south, and here where you stand, it is 1.25 miles wide—east to west.
+If you look to the east, or to the left, along the horizon line there are a number of 15 to 20 acre habitats.
+With its large-acreage habitats, the Sanctuary provides an unparalleled home for large carnivores, with about 200 Bears living here as well as about 150 Lions and Tigers along with many other species of animals.

 Mile Into the Wild Walkway